jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Storing a wide range of date+time-stamps of arbitrary precision in a 64-bit number.md

 ### Sortability vs. Continuity of the 64-bit number
 Should we do anything about the other *invalid values*, e.g. `day = 42`, given that our fields can store more values then strictly necessary?

-While this "*$n$ bits per field*" layout perfectly allows us to encode any date or timestamp we crave, it is clearly *sortable* as the order of appearance of the bitfields within the number determines their sort priority, while our simple "*not specified* is encoded as the highest possible value of the field" rule allows a consistent and useful sort order for arbitrary dates and timestamps, date/time *differences*, i.e. "*time deltas*" or "*time spent*" has become a little harder to calculate: to do that we need to diff all the fields, do something extra for the *not specified fields* and construct a continuous time delta from those individual differences.
+While this *"$n$ bits per field"* layout perfectly allows us to encode any date or timestamp we crave, it is clearly *sortable* as the order of appearance of the bitfields within the number determines their sort priority, while our simple "*not specified* is encoded as the highest possible value of the field" rule allows a consistent and useful sort order for arbitrary dates and timestamps, date/time *differences*, i.e. "*time deltas*" or "*time spent*" has become a little harder to calculate: to do that we need to diff all the fields, do something extra for the *not specified fields* and construct a continuous time delta from those individual differences.
 That's several subtractions, multiplications and additions per round.